Skip to main content

 Does Mojo support distributed execution?

 Not alone.
-You will need to leverage the Modular AI Engine for that.
-Mojo is one component of the Modular stack that makes it easier for you to author highly performant, portable kernels, but you’ll also need a runtime (or “OS”) that supports graph level transformations and heterogeneous compute.
+Mojo is one component of the Modular Platform, which makes it easier for you to author highly performant, portable CPU and GPU graph operations, but you’ll also need a runtime (or "OS") that supports graph level transformations and heterogeneous compute, which is provided by MAX.

 How do I convert Python programs or libraries to Mojo?